dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/components.md

 ## [Icon](/uilib/components/icon)

-The main icon component is basically a wrapper for whatever icon you place within it.
+The main `Icon` component is basically a wrapper for whatever icon you place within it.
 This means a span wrapping an inline svg.

 ## [IconPrimary](/uilib/components/icon-primary)

-The IconPrimary component loads by default all Primary Icons so they can easily be included and used without additionally importing every icon.
+The `IconPrimary` component loads by default all Primary Icons so they can easily be included and used without additionally importing every icon.

 ## [Input](/uilib/components/input)